 Some conveyancing solicitors in Northampton offer their services on an hourly rate and other firms will work for a fixed fee.

-Our panel of property lawyers work on a fixed legal fee basis, with no sneaky extras.
+Your property lawyer will work on a fixed legal fee basis, with no sneaky extras.
 Your detailed quote will set out exactly what you will pay when your move completes.

 If, for whatever reason, your move does not go ahead, you will be covered by our No Sale, No Fee guarantee.

 I'm purchasing a home in Northampton - what searches do I need?